solliancenet/tech-immersion-data-ai/ai-exp3/README.md

    ![Training data web URL](./media/005_Dataset_BasicInfo.png)

-6. In the `Settings and preview` page, scroll to the right to observe all of the columns in the data.
+6. In the `Settings and preview` page select **All files have same headers**, and scroll to the right to observe all of the columns in the data.

    ![Reviewing the training data](./media/006_ReviewDataFile.png)